-Matching Contributions
+Nonelective Contributions

-Excluded Employees for Matching Contribution Purposes.
-If you are a member of a class of employees identified below, you are an Excluded Employee and you are not entitled to participate in the Plan for purposes of matching contributions.
-The employees who are excluded from the Plan for matching contribution purposes are:
+Excluded Employees.
+If you are a member of a class of employees identified below, you are an Excluded Employee and you are not entitled to participate in the Plan for purposes of nonelective contributions.
+The employees who are excluded are:

-- certain nonresident aliens who have no earned income from sources within the United States. - employees who are enrolled as students and regularly attending classes offered by the Employer. - employees who are eligible to participate in a 401(k) plan or another 403(b) plan that your Employer sponsors.
+• certain nonresident aliens who have no earned income from sources within the United States employees who are enrolled as students and regularly attending classes offered by the Employer